isamu-isozaki/teamai_test/engineering/infrastructure/incident-management/index.html.md

 To that end, we will have:
 
-* a dedicated incident bridge (zoom call) for all incidents.
+* a dedicated incident bridge (zoom call/index.html.md) for all incidents.
 * a dedicated `#incident` channel, since `#production` contains sizeable amounts of information and it takes effort to filter out non-relevant items.
 This is particularly important for the incident team, which must be focused on technical information to resolve the incident.
 While `#incident` is an open channel and anyone is free to join, we will encourage people to use other channels to communicate with the IMOC.
-* periodic updates intended to the various audiences at place (CMOC handles this):
+* periodic updates intended to the various audiences at place (CMOC handles this/index.html.md):
-  * End-users (Twitter)
+  * End-users (Twitter/index.html.md)
   * eStaff
   * Support staff
   * Employees at large
-* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/production) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.
+* [a dedicated repo for issues related to Production](https://gitlab.com/gitlab-com/production/index.html.md) separate from the queue that holds Infrastructures’s workload: namely, issues for incidents and changes.